meta-web3-music/frontend/README.md

 # How it’s made

-Built with Evmos and nft.storage (IPFS).
+Built with Polygon Mumbai and nft.storage (IPFS).

 ## How to use OCTAV3